xyh06/Toyota-Used-Car-Market-Mispricing-Analysis/README.md

 Author

-Data Science Undergraduate
+Maintained by yh
-Interested in Applied Statistics & Data Analysis
+Undergraduate in Data Science | Preparing for Applied Statistics